Journal of Samuel Kiechel

-Frisia, the region along the German North Sea Coast, was flat, open, and sparsely populated.
-Between major trade ports like Hamburg, Bremen, and Emden, there were mainly smaller towns and villages.
-Samuel Kiechel left Bremen and travelled west through this region.
+Frisia, the region along the German North Sea Coast, was flat, open and sparsely populated.
+Between major trade ports like Hamburg, Bremen and Emden, there were mainly smaller towns and villages.
+Samuel Kiechel travelled west through Frisia.
 His destination was the Netherlands, that is, the independent Dutch provinces.
-But the further west he went, the more he began to notice the signs of the war that devastated the Low Countries, spilling across the borders to Germany in the form of migrants and bandits.
+The further west he went, the more he began to notice the signs of the war that devastated the Low Countries, spilling across the borders to Germany in the form of migrants, refugees and banditry.

 Westward

-Samuel Kiechel spent 15 July in Bremen and left the following day in the company of a West Frisian nobleman and his servant.
-Kiechel learnt that the nobleman had to leave his hometown due to war — presumably the Eighty Years’ War (or Dutch War of Independence).
+Kiechel spent 15 July in Bremen and left the following day with a West Frisian nobleman and his servant.
+He learnt that the nobleman had to leave his hometown due to war — presumably the Eighty Years’ War.
 The three men hired a carter to drive them west to Delmenhorst, five miles from Bremen.

-In Delmenhorst, Kiechel saw a splendid fortress and discovered it belonged to Count Johann of Oldenburg (Johann VII of Oldenburg and Delmenhorst).
+In Delmenhorst, Kiechel saw a splendid fortress and learnt that it belonged to Count Johann of Oldenburg (Johann VII of Oldenburg and Delmenhorst).
 The travellers did not linger but proceeded on their journey, arriving in Oldenburg in the afternoon.
 Their route took them through forests and across open heathland.

 The three men had dinner in Oldenburg before hiring another carter to take them another five miles.
-They left Oldenburg in the evening and travelled through the night.
+They left the town in the evening and travelled through the night.
 The road once again passed across open heathland.
-Before dawn on 17 July, they reached the village of Fronberg in the territory of the Count of Emden.
-In Fronberg, the travellers paused to try drying their clothes and belongings, as it had rained during the night.
+Before dawn on 17 July, they reached a village called Fronberg in the territory of the Count of Emden.
+The travellers paused to try drying their clothes and belongings, as it had rained during the night.

 Eventually, they hired another carter to drive them to Aurich, three miles from Fronberg.
 According to Kiechel, Aurich was poorly built but had a strong castle.
 The town served as the seat of the Counts of Frisia.

-The region lay on the fringes of the Holy Roman Empire.
-Unlike the feudal societies that dominated much of medieval Europe, the Frisian tribes managed to retain their autonomy and freedom until the fifteenth century.
-The so-called ‘Frisian freedom’ ended when the elected military leaders and chieftains began to establish themselves as the ruling elite, carving out domains for themselves.
+Unlike the feudal societies that dominated much of medieval Europe, the Frisian tribes maintained their autonomy and freedom until the fifteenth century.
+The so-called ‘Frisian freedom’ only came to an end when elected military leaders and chieftains began establishing themselves as the ruling elite, carving out territories.
 They redefined ‘freedom‘ not as personal liberty but as freedom from foreign rulers.
-The lack of unity meant the disparate Frisian communities could no longer withstand external attacks.
-Some parts of the region were subdued, while others were incorporated into the Empire under the chieftains.
-The House of Cirksena descended from a line of chieftains and became the rulers of the County of East Frisia.
-When Kiechel visited the County, it was governed by Edzard II (1532-1599), who resided in Aurich.
+However, loss of unity among the scattered Frisian communities meant that they could no longer resist external attacks.
+Some areas were subdued by force, while others agreed to be incorporated into the Empire under their chieftains.
+When Kiechel visited the County of Frisia, it was governed by Edzard II (1532-1599), who resided in Aurich.
+Edzard belonged to the House of Cirksena, a family descended from a line of Frisian chieftains who became the rulers of the County of East Frisia.

 In Emden

-In Aurich, Kiechel and his companions tried to find another carter to take them the remaining two miles to Emden.
+Kiechel and his companions tried to find another carter to take them the remaining two miles from Aurich to Emden.
 Their search was difficult because the townspeople were reluctant to assist.
-Kiechel learned that they were concerned about their horses.
-Bandits and “Freibeuter” (licensed privateers) threatened the area.
-Eventually, the travellers found someone willing to take them to Emden, arriving there in the evening.
+Kiechel learnt that they were concerned about their horses.
+Bandits and privateers menaced the area.
+Eventually, the travellers found someone willing to take them to Emden, where they arrived in the evening.

 Personal identification was unknown in the sixteenth century.
-Instead, travellers faced questioning at city gates like those of Emden.
+Instead, travellers faced questioning at city gates.
 Collecting names of those seeking entry was part of the security measures designed to keep out spies and criminals.
 The guards documented the names, and, according to Kiechel, the innkeeper did likewise.
 Both lists were compared to spot any discrepancies.
 Kiechel encountered similar precautions several times during his journey.

 The Ems Estuary, 1570